-Share USB Devices Attached to the Modem Router
+5 Share USB Devices Attached to the Cable Modem Router

-This chapter describes how to access and configure a USB storage drive attached to your modem router.
-The USB port on the modem router can be used only to connect USB storage devices like flash drives or hard drives, or a printer.
-Do not connect computers, USB modems, CD drives, or DVD drives to the modem router USB port.
+This chapter describes how to access and configure a USB storage device attached to your cable modem router.
+The USB port on the cable modem router can be used only to connect USB storage devices like flash drives or hard drives, or a printer.
+Do not connect computers, USB modems, CD drives, or DVD drives to the cable modem router USB port.

-- USB Storage Device Requirements - Connect a USB Storage Device to the Modem Router - Access a USB Drive Connected to the Modem Router From a Windows-Based Computer - Map a USB Device to a Windows Network Drive - Access a USB Storage Device That Is Connected to the Modem Router From a Mac - Control Access to the USB Storage Device - Use FTP Within the Network - View or Change Network Folders on a USB Storage Device - Add a Network Folder on a USB Storage Device - Edit a Network Folder on a USB Storage Device - Approve USB Devices - Access the USB Storage Device Through the Internet - Safely Remove a USB Storage Device
+- USB Storage Device Requirements - Connect a USB Storage Device to the Cable Modem Router - Access a USB Device Connected to the Cable Modern Router From a Windows-Based Computer - Map a USB Device to a Windows Network Drive - Access a USB Storage Device That Is Connected to the Cable Modem Router From a Mac - Control Access to the USB Storage Device - Use FTP Within the Network - View or Change Network Folders on a USB Storage Device - Add a Network Folder on a USB Storage Device - Edit a Network Folder on a USB Storage Device - Approve USB Devices - Access the USB Storage Device Through the Internet - Safely Remove a USB Storage Device